TouK/nussknacker/docs/scenarios_authoring/DataSourcesAndSinks.md

 sidebar_position: 3
 ---

-# Streaming sources and sinks
+# Sources and sinks | Streaming only

 ## Kafka topics as input and output to Nussknacker scenarios